 What is the meaning of PIVOTAL Training?

 SETAs provide funding according to the rising demands for specific trades and occupations.
 Economic sectors with critical and scarce skill shortages are likely to be prioritised for funding.

 What do PIVOTAL Programmes Mean?

 PIVOTAL stands for Professional, Vocational, Technical and Academic Learning programmes that result in full occupational or part qualifications on the National Qualifications Framework.

 CATHSSETA’s Discretionary grants policy provides a useful outline for understanding what learning programmes are legible for funding:

 - Learnerships registered on the National Qualifications Framework;

 - Apprenticeships and artisanal qualifications;

-- Skills Programmes (Part qualification), made up of a combination of unit standards that fall within a qualification, with the aim of increasing the skills level of employed and unemployed learners;
+- Skills Programmes (Part qualification), made up of a combination of unit standards that fall within a qualification, intending to increase the skills level of employed and unemployed learners;

 - Work Integrated Learning for TVET and University learners studying for an occupational qualification, who require work experience and learning as part of the qualification;